matpri/EPLANoptML/README.md

 - Computational time savings: 64-74% compared to traditional EPLANopt
 - Accuracy maintenance: Close to that of full EPLANopt runs

-(Additional details on results and how to interpret them can be added here)

 ## How to Cite EPLANoptML